lawl42/CISP-360/README.md

 # CISP360

-My homework solutions for CISP 360 in the Fall of 2016.
+My homework solutions for CISP 360 which I took in the Fall 2016 semester.